Drake Bell: 2010–present: Films and independent music

 On November 5, 2023, after his elimination on the fifth season of the Mexican television series ¿Quién es la máscara?, Bell was revealed to be Baby Alien.
 In 2024, Bell competed in season twelve of The Masked Singer as "Ice King" with Hanson (who competed in season five as "Russian Dolls") serving as his Mask Ambassador.
 He was eliminated on "Miley Cyrus Night".

+In August 2024, Bell appeared on the fourteenth season of the Mexican reality singing competition La Academia.
+On the August 28 broadcast of the daily companion show La Academia: Camino a la Fama, he visited the contestants to hold a Q&A session regarding stage presence and navigating the music industry as an independent artist.
+During the appearance, he also performed his single "Te Desenamoraste".

+On September 5, 2025, he released the single "Break Your Heart" with Colombian reggaeton singer Kevin Roldán.
+The collaboration originated when Bell personally reached out to Roldán, who grew up watching Bell on Drake & Josh, quickly agreed to the project.
+Filmed in Mexico City, the official music video.
+The track quickly became a significant success in the Latin market, eventually winning Song of the Year at the Tú Awards.

+In February 2026, Bell collaborated with Grammy-winning songwriter and producer Toby Gad for a re-imagined release of the track "Nevermind (Piano Diaries)".
+The official music video was directed by Chris Applebaum, who previously directed Bell's "Going Away" video in 2023.

 Philanthropy

 Since 2009, Bell has supported the Thirst Project, a non-profit organization that addresses the issue of the clean water crisis by raising awareness through education.
 Bell's contributions include public appeals and concerts to raise funds.
 Seth Maxwell, founder of the Thirst Project, recruited Bell to be the 'face' of the campaign.
 Bell has also made contributions to other organizations such as Toys for Tots.

 On April 18, 2015, Bell performed at the Strawberry Bowl in support of the charity Rockin A Cure for cystic fibrosis.